 Types of Automated Investment Products

-There are also different types of funds or automated portfolios (sometimes called robo advisors) which investors can use as part of an automatic investment plan.
+There are also different types of mutual funds as well as automated portfolios (sometimes called robo advisors) which investors can use as part of an automatic investment plan.

 • Target date funds can provide investors with a long-term retirement or college savings portfolio.
 These funds are typically based on an allocation of different asset classes that adjust automatically to become more conservative over time, until the person needs to withdraw the funds.